Church Appeals Volunteer

 Will I need to prepare the talk myself?

 No, we have a template script for a faith appeal that is tried and tested for both content and length.
-Your local Community Fundraiser will also be able to help you with any extra materials you need.
+However these have been largely developed for traditional Anglican and Roman Catholic settings and we are interested to know how our material may be developed to appeal to other traditions of Christian worship.
+You can help us with this.
+You will have the support of a local Community Fundraiser who will also be able to help you with any extra materials you need.

 Do I need to be religious or of a particular denomination?

-No, Lepra are a secular organisation and you don’t need to be affiliated to any particular religion to do this volunteer role.
-You do need to be comfortable with different faith environments, and talking to people of different faiths and backgrounds.
-Although we have mainly been involved with the Roman Catholic church so far, we are keen to expand into other faith groups as well, and have begun working with the Church of England and Hindu communities.
+No, Lepra are a secular organisation and you don’t need to be affiliated to any particular religion or denomination to do this volunteer role.
+You do need to be comfortable with different christian traditions, and talking to people of different faiths and backgrounds.
+For historic reasons we have mainly been involved with the Roman Catholic church so far, but have started to work with Anglican and Pentecostal churches as well as with Hindu faith groups.

 What training will I get?